Allen v. Alberta

 In 1991, the Supreme Court of Canada issued a very clear judgment in support of free expression in the public areas of airports, in Committee for the Commonwealth of Canada v.
 Canada, 1 SCR 139.

-Brandon University Students for Life v.
-Brandon University Students’ Union
+UTM Students for Life v.
+University of Toronto Mississauga Students’ Union

 Trinity Western University v.
-Nova Scotia Barristers’ Society
+Law Society of Upper Canada

-The Nova Scotia Barristers’ Society (NSBS) has refused to recognize the law program of Trinity Western University (TWU), a private Evangelical Christian university in Langley, B. C.
+On July 2, 2015, the Ontario Superior Court of Justice upheld the decision of the Law Society of Upper Canada (LSUC) to refuse to recognize the law program of Trinity Western University (TWU), a private Evangelical Christian university in Langley, B. C.